pantheon-systems/terminus-github-actions/README.md

     run: terminus site:list
 ```

+Please note that in order to run commands that require SSH (e.g. drush or wp-cli), you will need to setup a SSH key.
+There are plenty of options available in the [Github Actions Marketplace](https://github.com/marketplace?type=actions&query=ssh+key+).
+We recommend you to choose one of them and use them in your pipeline.

 ## Credits

 Big thanks to <a href="https://github.com/G-Rath">Gareth Jones</a> and <a href="https://www.ackama.com/">Ackama</a> for the initial development work.